TELETEXT AROUND THE WORLD

 NETHERLANDS: TELETEKST

 Dutch Teletekst, run by NOS, was famously reliable and well-designed.
 It remained popular even as other countries abandoned analogue broadcasts, with the Dutch service continuing online.
+I think they understood the value of keeping it going.

 AUSTRALIA & NEW ZEALAND

 Antipodean teletext services provided local news, weather, and TV listings.
 Australia's services were particularly useful given the vast distances and time zones across the country.
+Made a lot of sense for them, obviously.

 THE WORLD SYSTEM TELETEXT

 Various standards existed: UK's Level 1, enhanced Level 2.5, and the more advanced Level 3.
 While Europe standardised on the ETSI specification, minor variations meant international compatibility was never quite perfect.
+Always the way with these things, isn't it?

 RELIVE THE NOSTALGIA

 QFAX brings back the teletext experience for modern football fans.
-Live scores on PAGE 316, Vidiprinter on PAGE 350, and the daily Badger game on PAGE 393.
+Live scores on PAGE 316, Vidiprinter on PAGE 350, and On This Day on PAGE 381.
 Download now and step back in time.